freon4dsl/Freon4dsl/packages/core/src/editor/hoe-het-werkt.md

 A trigger can be a string of chars, but 'findKeyboardShortcutCommand' in all cases gets as input 'toPiKey(event)', where event is a KeyboardEvent.
 This means that only one char is checked.
 How can this be right?

+# PiUtils

+Should separate the ID() and stuff that is for the editor only.

+# Triggers
+In Custom actions definitions wordt TriggerUse gebruikt en niet TriggerType.
+Hoe zit dat?